 Limiting drags the fader down (imagine an invisible fader internal to the limiter) to anticipate future peaks when the level exceeds the THRESHOLD and the fader is only slowly allowed to come back up (set by the RELEASE control).
 Clipping doesn’t change the fader level.
 It just shears off the waveform.
 And during the next cycle or peak, it gets sheared again… and again.
 There is no pulling down of the imaginary fader to prevent future shearing, and no release (or recovery) time.

 Clipping is an instantaneous shearing off of waveform peaks that occurs when the intantaneous signal level exceeds (in either the + or – direction) the voltage that a given piece of equipment can pass (or is set to pass).
 When you look at the waveform, it looks like the mesas in Arizona.
 Flat topped hills.
 The waveform wanted to go higher (it did go higher before it hit the circuit that’s clipping it) but it was prevented from doing so and the output of the circuit simply remains at the highest voltage it can put out while the input is above the clipping level (hopefully! – some circuits do even worse sounding things when they’re clipped).

 Effective, but rather abrupt sounding compression of the talking sample.

-This is the "brick wall" clipper at -6db om the music.
+This is the “brick wall” clipper at -6db on the music.
 It will keep your signal safe from clipping distortion, but the sound is very abrupt to some ears.

 Clipping is the most commonly heard kind of distortion (clipping distortion) and is very objectionable on voice and other monotonic (one tone or sound at a time) sounds.
 A similar amount of clipping distortion applied to some kinds of music is not quite as audible but is still a problem.
 Even amounts that are not explicitly noticeable to a given listener will still lead to greater listener fatigue.
 They may not know why they don’t want to listen any more but it happens nevertheless.